Doing Taxes by Yourself

 – Before you start doing taxes by yourself, get all tax forms sent to you, including ones you download, and organize them.
 Some of the forms would be W-2, 1099 forms for interest and dividends, unemployment compensation, retirement distributions, and rent or royalty income.

-For expenses on Schedule A, itemized deductions, there are various forms here too, such as a 1098 for for mortgage interest paid to your lender.
+For expenses on Schedule A, itemized deductions, there are various forms here too.
+Some of the forms are a 1098 for for mortgage interest paid to your lender.
 If you’re claiming medical expenses or charitable contributions, get the receipts & canceled checks.

 5. Gather all forms & expenses to itemize deductions

 There are times when it will benefit you the most by listing your eligible expenses and itemize those deductions.
-If you have a lot of out of pocket medical expenses like medical insurance premiums, prescriptions, doctors and hospitals, and dental, then it may qualify.
+Having a lot of out of pocket medical expenses like medical insurance premiums, prescriptions, doctors and hospitals, and dental, then it may qualify.

 A word of caution on medical insurance premiums too.
 You can only deduct those premiums that were paid with after tax dollars.
 If your employer has a Section 125 plan, and medical insurance premiums are paid, they are paid with pre-tax money and are not deductible.